-Matt Ogden enters his third season as head coach of the Capital University women’s soccer program.
+Matt Ogden enters his fifth season as head coach of the Capital University women’s soccer program.
 Before his hire on Feb.
 23, 2015, he served as an assistant for the Crusaders men’s soccer team during the 2013-14 seasons.

 In 2016, Ogden led Capital to a 9-8-1 overall record.
 Cap finished OAC play with a 6-2-1 record, which secured a No. 2 seed for the OAC Tournament.
 Monique Hanayik, Becca Cartmill and Claire Quinn were selected First Team All-OAC and were a part of seven players named all-conference.